chriskiehl/Gooey/README.md

     python setup.py install

-After Gooey is installed, make sure [wxPython](http://www.wxpython.org/download.php) is installed on your machine as well.
-Unfortanately, this cannot be done from the CLI and should be manually downloaded from the [wxPython website](http://www.wxpython.org/download.php).
+**NOTE:** Python 2 users must manually install WxPython!
+Unfortunately, this cannot be done as part of the pip installation and should be manually downloaded from the [wxPython website](http://www.wxpython.org/download.php).

 ### Usage